 You see fat gathers easiest around the midsection of the body or the core and it’s only through proper, consistent exercise are you able to start melting away that fat to show off your toned stomach.

 An exercise bike is designed to melt fat.
 That is it’s only aim.

-If you develop a consistent and pulse racing exercise regime, you’ll have no problem in seeing your waistline reducing very fast.
+If you develop a consistent and pulse racing exercise regime, along with a proper nutritional diet you’ll have no problem in seeing your waistline reducing very fast.

 So, losing weight is going to be your main goal here.
 Not only is it going to work wonders for your cardio, stamina and endurance but also your general overall health.
 So, in order to start seeing that six pack developing, melt away that fat firstly.

 Depending on the bike you have, your balance will differ.
-If you’re using a spin or an upright bike, then this section will apply.
+If you’re using an indoor cycling or an upright bike, then this section will apply.
 There is not much balancing to be used on a recumbent bike as you are laying back but you may still be able to benefit from it.

-So with a spin or an upright bike, the pedals movement is generated from the power of your your legs.
+So with an indoor cycling or an upright bike, the pedals movement is generated from the power of your legs.
 Your legs generate power from your hips and your hips power is generated from where?